Energy experts predict ‘next-level’ renewables boom, rude awakening for gas

 Ember’s prediction relies on hydroelectric power recovering from five years of drought, and nuclear power continuing to provide just over 9 percent of the global mix.

-Europe, which leads the world in clean energy production, could have progressed even faster if Germany had not decided to shut down its nuclear power plants after Japan’s Fukushima accident in 2011, said Trevelyan Wing, a fellow at Cambridge University’s Centre for Geopolitics, focusing on energy matters.
+Europe, which leads the world in clean energy production, could theoretically have progressed even faster if Germany had not decided to shut down its nuclear power plants after Japan’s Fukushima accident in 2011, said Trevelyan Wing, a fellow at Cambridge University’s Centre for Geopolitics, focusing on energy matters.

-But the same forces that shut down nuclear boosted renewables, he told Al Jazeera.
+But the same forces that shut down nuclear also boosted renewables, he told Al Jazeera.

-“The energy transition that’s happening in Germany is to a large part because of the anti-nuclear crowd.
-[It] has really led the citizen-energy movement, which has installed rooftop solar panels and really made possible the near-exponential expansion of renewables in energy.”
+“The energy transition that’s happening in Germany is in large part because of the anti-nuclear movement.
+[It] helped launch the citizen energy movement, which has installed solar and wind farms, biogas plants, and really made possible the near-exponential expansion of renewable energy there.”

 The key role of China